shmup/hexbugs/README.md

-        [x] 1. add a data structure for initial game state [x] 2. add a data structure for a game update [x] 3. add a complete data structure for rehydration w/ history [ ] - develop some sort of GameManager class that the websocket messages get passed to an instance of or something?
+        [x] 1. add a data structure for initial game state [x] 2. add a data structure for a game update [x] 3. add a complete data structure for rehydration w/ history [x] - refactor sql into sqlalchemy
+[x] - develop some sort of GameManager class that the websocket messages get
+      passed to an instance of or something?

       right now mind/__init__.py has a main function: